chanyoonzhu/leetcode-python/index.md

     - linked list cycle (see "## Linked List")

 ## Tree - Recursion can usually be used.
 - If using dfs, has to decide which to use: in-order traversal (aka. dfs), post-order traversal (549,1740), and pre-order traversal (298, search tree).
 Time complexity is O(n): every node is visited once.
 Space complexity is O(n) in worst case and O(log(n)) in average case: The extra space comes from implicit stack space due to recursion.
 For a skewed binary tree, the recursion could go up to n levels deep.
+If asks for a balanced tree, the space complexity is O(logn) (eg.109)
 If using bfs, usually uses a FIFO queue to store nodes to be visited.
 - Problems:
     - dfs: